During WWII, man brought home Japanese bomb in the glovebox

 The three of them immediately got busy picking up bits of bomb to turn over to the Army.
 Speaking 48 years later to Salem Statesman Journal reporter Hank Arends, Amort said they “picked them up and put them in a paper sack or wrapped them in a blanket and put them in the glove box.”

 Amort told local historian and Brookings bombing expert Bill McCash that this included bits of unexploded bomb three inches in diameter and 10 to 12 inches long.
-(Whatever Amort and his colleagues were driving must have had an unusually large glovebox.)
+(Whatever Amort and his colleagues were driving must have had a pretty big glovebox.)

 Then they drove through the very bumpy terrain around the bomb site back to town, where they turned the bits of unexploded TNT over to an Army liaison officer.